Boughton Cricket Loams for County, Club and School Pitches

 Boughton Loam dressings are guaranteed dry to enable easy spreading either by hand or through mechanical spreaders.

-Boughton Loams can be sterilised to stop the importation of weed seeds and soil born fungi which can develop into fairy rings.
+Boughton Loams can be sterilised to stop the importation of weed seeds and soil-borne fungi which can develop into fairy rings.

 Boughton has replaced the previous loam used on the square and has received great accolades from both players and officials cumulating in the award of 3 commendations from the ECB